 How does the clinic provide this care?
 The clinic is funded by generous foundations, corporations, churches, and individuals (like Arthur Nagel) who care about the health of their friends and neighbors.
 Patients also donate to support this resource for Bandera County residents.
 After you receive care, you will be asked if you are able to make a donation to the clinic.

 What happens if I need an x-ray?
 The clinic does not have an x-ray machine.
 You will be sent to Boerne, Kerrville, or San Antonio for care.
 The clinic will make your appointment and pay for the first test.
-You may be asked to pay a $5 x-ray fee to help offset the costs of your diagnosis.
+You may be asked to pay a $5 x-ray fee to help offset the costs of your imaging tests.

 What happens if I need a lab test?
 The clinic has a small lab and will do some tests right here at the clinic.
 Other times clinic staff may take a sample of your blood and send it to a larger lab for more comprehensive diagnosis.
 Again, the clinic will make your appointment and pay for the first test.
 You may be asked to pay a $5 lab fee to help offset the cost of lab tests.